Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Diagnostic settings.md

 ## Lab scenario

+When you want to send the Azure Activity log and resource log for any specific resource to another destination for further diagnostic and auditing information, we have to use Diagnostic setting

 ## Objective

 In this we will learn about how to enable Diagnostic settings for any specific virtual network